nostack-dev/minitemplate/README.md

 .
 ├── chatinputComponent.html      # Chat input UI with a send button ├── contentComponent.html        # Main content area for dynamic display
+├── createcomponent.sh           # Script to create new components
 ├── footerComponent.html         # Footer with copyright and scripts
 ├── generate.sh                  # Script to generate index.html
 ├── headerComponent.html         # Header with model dropdown and login